How Meditation Dissolves Anger, Frustration, & Stress

 The point is that meditation puts your level of thought above anger, even for people going through highly traumatic experiences.
 There are a million ways to overcome just about anything, perhaps even inspiring others along the way.
 Meditation unlocks this high level mindset.

 #2 — Meditation Helps You In Solving The Possible.
-Second, if the problem blocking your path can somehow be solved, then meditation will arm you with the mental toolkit to do so.
+Second, if the hurdle blocking your path can somehow be overcome, then meditation will arm you with the mental toolkit to do so.

 For example, your lazy coworker, who just so happens to be engaged to the CEO's daughter — just got promoted to the job you have slaved toward over the last 7 years.